mdfeist/CMPUT664_Project/README.md

     test "$TYPEV_PATH" != '' && ./project_stats.sh path/to/git/repo > ast-output.out

-### Server
+### Web Server

+Ensure you've activated the proper virtualenv (if you're using virtualenv) and simply type:

     python server.py

-This will start a server listening on http://localhost:5000.
+This will start the web server listening on <http://localhost:5000/>.

 # License